 In this chapter, we examine decisions affecting the selection of target markets.
 This is a critical point in marketing planning since all additional marketing decisions are going to be directed toward satisfying customers in the markets selected.
 We explore what constitutes a market and look at basic characteristics of consumer and business markets.
-We see not all markets are worth pursuing, and marketers are often better served developing a plan identifying specific markets to target.
+We will see not all markets are worth pursuing, and marketers are often better served developing a plan identifying specific markets to target.
 In particular, we look at the process of market segmentation where larger markets are carved into smaller segments offering more potential.
 Our discussion includes methods used to identify markets holding the best potential.
-Finally, we discuss the concept of product positioning and see how this fits into target marketing strategy.
+Finally, we discuss the concept of product positioning and see how this is used as part of a target marketing strategy.

 - What is a Market?

 - “Household Final Consumption Expenditure – 2018.”
 The World Bank. https://data.worldbank.org/indicator/NE.CON.PRVT.CD.

 - “Consumer Expenditures in 2018.”
 Bureau of Labor Statistics – United States Department of Labor, May, 2020. https://www.bls.gov/opub/reports/consumer-expenditures/2018/home.htm.

 - For one explanation on how the amount of total business spending is often underreported see: Mark Skousen.
 “How Much of the Economy is Consumer Spending?
 Actually Only 30%!”
 Mark Skousen.com, November 26, 2015. https://www.markskousen.com/how-much-of-the-economy-is-consumer-spending-actually-only-30.

 - For details on the North American Industry Classification System see: “2017 NAICS Manual.”
 United States Census Bureau. https://www.census.gov/eos/www/naics.